tal-z/WikiFlask/README.md

 ## ToDo:
 #### Structural Changes:
 - Make wiki API call better:
-  - have it return a dictionary instead of a tuple
+  - have it return a JSON instead of a tuple
   - have it take rvprops as a list
+  - have it  return more page info (pageviews...

 #### Sidebar Edits:
 - Add average Edit Length